 A student must complete a minimum of 15 credits after returning to college under the Fresh Start Option to be eligible for a degree or certificate, and for graduation honors.
-For more information, please contact the Office of Learning Support at 332-5097.
+For more information, please contact the Learning Support (Counseling) Office at 332-5097.